wikimedia/operations-puppet/modules/package_builder/README.md

 git-buildpackage
 ================

-git-pbuilder can be used by git-buildpackage to leverage all of the above.
-The trick is to use GIT\_PBUILDER\_AUTOCONF=no i.e.:
+git-pbuilder can be used by git-buildpackage to leverage all of the above but instead of DIST and ARCH you need to use --git-dist=$DIST and --git-arch=$ARCH.

-    GIT_PBUILDER_AUTOCONF=no DIST=stretch WIKIMEDIA=yes gbp buildpackage -sa -us -uc --git-builder=git-pbuilder
+    WIKIMEDIA=yes gbp buildpackage -sa -us -uc --git-pbuilder --git-no-pbuilder-autoconf --git-dist=stretch

+-sa is being used to enforce the original tarball to be included in the .changes file which is a requirement for Wikimedia reprepro.

-The GIT\_PBUILDER\_AUTOCONF tells git-pbuilder to forego all attempts to discover the base path, tarball, or configuration file to set up the pbuilder options but rather instead rely on the settings in .pbuilderrc
+The --git-no-pbuilder-autoconf/GIT\_PBUILDER\_AUTOCONF=no tells git-pbuilder to forego all attempts to discover the base path, tarball, or configuration file to set up the pbuilder options but rather instead rely on the settings in .pbuilderrc

 You can make it a default by editing your ~/.gbp.conf:

     [buildpackage]
-    builder = GIT_PBUILDER_AUTOCONF=no git-pbuilder -sa

--sa is being used to enforce the original tarball to be included in the .changes file which is a requirement for Wikimedia reprepro.
+    pbuilder = True
+    pbuilder-autoconf = False
+    dist = buster

+Without "dist = buster" gbp will build for sid by default.

 Note that before stretch git-buildpackage was provided as an equivalent command to gbp buildpackage.
 Both work on jessie but git-buildpackage does not work on stretch

 Results